 - What time did you say this device will detonate? - Where did you say it was located?
 Floor?
-Area?

-- How big did you say it is?
+Area? - How big did you say it is?

-- What did you say it looks like?

-- Why did you say you are doing this?
+- What did you say it looks like? - Why did you say you are doing this?

-While listening, check as much of the following information as possible:

-DESCRIPTION OF VOICE:

-Male: Female: Accent:

-Speech Impairment (E.g. Lisping g):
+While listening, check as much of the following information as possible: DESCRIPTION OF VOICE: Male: Female: Nervous: Calm: Young: Old: Accent: Intoxicated: Speech Impairment (E.g. Lisping): Unusual Phrases/Phrasing: Do you recognize the voice?

-Unusual Phrases/Phrasing:

-Do you recognize the voice?
 If yes, whose?

-BACKGROUND NOISE:

-MUSIC: HORNS: TRAFFIC SOU NDS:

-ADDITIONAL INFORMATION:

-Did the caller indicate knowledge If so, how? e of the facility?
+BACKGROUND NOISE: MUSIC: WHISTLES: HORNS: BELLS: RUNNING MOTOR: TRAFFIC SOUNDS: AIRCRAFT: OTHER NOISES: ADDITIONAL INFORMATION: Did the caller indicate knowledge of the facility?
+If so, how?